isomerpages/sportsg-corp/media-centre/media-release/_posts/2012-03-25-post-National Cheerleading Championships 2012 Brings Cheer To The Masses.md

 5\.
 Pasir Ris Sports Hall was packed to the rafters with a full house of 2,500 energetic supporters who cheered their hearts out for their favourite teams.
 The jubilant crowd watched in excitement as the teams in the 'Competitive' cheerleading segment battled it out with displays of high-flying stunts and loud cheers.
 After two days of intense competition, SP Gusto (A) emerged as the Overall Champion of NCC 2012.

 6\.
 Clutching on to the championship trophy, the team captain of SP Gusto (A) Samuel Liao said, "We are thrilled at being crowned 'Overall Champion' for the second year in a row at the National Cheerleading Championships.
-I?m glad that the great amount of hard work and effort put in by the team to perfect our cheerleading routine has paid off with this award!"
+I'm glad that the great amount of hard work and effort put in by the team to perfect our cheerleading routine has paid off with this award!"

 7\.
 SP Gusto (A), who are also the winners of the Institute of Higher Learning category under the 'Competitive' cheerleading segment, will get to showcase their talent at the ASEAN Basketball League match between the Singapore Slingers and KL Dragons on 1 April at the Singapore Indoor Stadium.
 They will be joined by Ulu Pandan Wildcards, who took the gold in the open category under the same segment.
 Other top honours within the segment went to Shooting Stars from St Hilda's Primary School (primary school) and MG Sizzlers from Methodist Girls' School (secondary school & junior college).